nanawel/alarmpi-installer/README.md

 1. Insert the SD card into your reader
 1. Run `dmesg | tail` (or `lsblk` at your convenience) and retrieve the name of the newly added device
-1. Edit the configuration and set `device` with the name of your device on the system
+1. Edit the configuration and set `device` to the name of your device on the system
 1. Run `build` to prepare the SD card:
     ```shell